BrockDSL/Data-Viz-Contest/README.md

 If your submission is too large to send via e-mail or has special requirements, please contact [DSL@Brocku.ca](mailto:dsl@brocku.ca) and we will work out an appropriate submission method for you.

-This contest is only open to brock students.
+This contest is only open to Brock students.
 Only submissions received from a brock email (@brocku.ca) will be considered for judging.

 The chosen winner will get a $25 Amazon gift card and bragging rights for the year!